 It leads to a positive relationship with money

 If you experienced poverty, you likely perceive money negatively.
-If you didn’t have good role models with regards to money, you’re most probably repeating the same money mistakes your parents taught you.
+If you didn’t have good role models with regard to money, you’re most probably repeating the same money mistakes your parents taught you.

 But when you understand the principles of personal finance, you can craft a better financial path for yourself and your family.
-All of which leads to a positive perception of money.
+All of which lead to a positive perception of money.

 It promotes financial stability

 Knowledge is power.
 Understanding money management leads to smart financial decisions.
 For instance, if you know how credit scores work and maintain an excellent score, you will have an easier time applying for loans and getting approval for leases or mortgages than someone who doesn’t.